 If asked for the name of the man responsible for bringing the Milwaukee Brewers into the American League, most would no doubt answer Bud Selig—and that answer would not be wrong.
 But 70 years before the 1970 Brewers first played at Milwaukee County Stadium, the city had a team in the American League, and Matthew Killilea was a major part of the original Brewers.

 Matthew Robert Killilea was born to Irish immigrants Matthew and Mary Murray Killilea in the town of Poygan, Winnebago County, Wisconsin, on November 7, 1861.
 His primary education was in the district school before taking a course at Daggett’s Business College in Oskosh.
 Matthew then entered the college of law in the University of Wisconsin.
 Considered one of the brightest law students, he graduated in June 1891 with high honors, also having been chosen class president that year.
-The following month Killilea was admitted to the bar, joining the Milwaukee law firm Fiebing & Killilea (the Killilea being Matthew’s older brother, Henry J.)
+The following month Killilea was admitted to the bar, joining the Milwaukee law firm Fiebing & Killilea (the Killilea being Matthew’s younger brother, Henry J.)

 Killilea was a promising, capable young lawyer, and in December 1892 Milwaukee District Attorney-elect Leopold Hammel announced that he would appoint Killilea as his assistant.
 However, the law mandated that this position could be filled only by a lawyer who had been admitted to the bar for at least two years, and Killilea was disqualified from this appointment.
 Hammel showed his confidence in the young lawyer by telling the press he was looking for an assistant who would be willing to resign the following July 1, so that Killilea could be appointed when he was qualified.
 But Killilea never served in the post.